50+ Sewing Hacks That Will Change Your Life

 - Keep a magnet handy to pick up spare pins and needles or to help locate any that have fallen on the floor.

 - Attach an inexpensive book light or craft light to the back of your sewing machine (using painter's or similar tape) to provide more light while you're sewing.
 Book/craft lights are also bendable, so you can shine extra light on a specific area of your project.
+You can also add one to your sewing table if desired.

 - This is one of my favorites!
 Keep all of your slightly larger sewing notions and supplies like scissors, seam ripper, pencil, glasses, and whatever else you might need in one place by attaching a suction cup soap holder to the side of your sewing machine.